viniciuslucenasouza/ktor-sample/README.md

 I am using kTor framework, but it is not needed.

-I followed this page: [Geeting started with kTor Server](https://ktor.io/docs/server-create-a-new-project.html)
+I followed this page: [Getting started with kTor Server](https://ktor.io/docs/server-create-a-new-project.html)

 This example does not include fetching data and sending data to a sink.
 It is just a simple example of how to process data.